The Immortal Life of Henrietta Lacks by Rebecca Skloot

 Book Club Menu

-Yesterday, I did a blog post about food ideas for a medically themed book club party.
+Check out my blog post about food ideas for a medically themed book club party.
 There are recipes for Cotton Balls, Qtips and Tongue Depressors.
-A ladyfinger topped with white chocolate can represent a bandaid and Triscuits are a dead ringer for gauze.
+A ladyfinger topped with white chocolate can represent a bandaid and Triscuits for gauze.

 Book Club Resources

 Ratings at the time this post was published

 |My rating: 4 stars.
 This is a great pick for a book club as there are many issues to discuss regarding medical ethics and access to medical care.|

 - “A deftly crafted investigation of a social wrong committed by the medical establishment, as well as the scientific and medical miracles to which it led.” —Washington Post